 Approach for Workgroup Assessment of the Relevant Objectives

 For every Relevant Objective an assessment has been made by the relevant proposer stating whether the impact of the Modification Solution is negative, neutral (“none”) or positive.
 The text provided by the proposer should explain the Impacts of their Modification.
+This is provided in Part II - each Modification has its own Part II.
 It is not enough for the Proposer to simply state that, for instance, a Modification has a positive impact on competition between shippers (Objective d); a full rationale of specifically how competition is furthered must be demonstrated.

 The Workgroup must also provide an assessment against all the Relevant Objectives.
 Modification 0678 and each Alternative Modification will be assessed against each Relevant Objective in turn to determine if the Workgroup agrees or disagrees that the Modification demonstrates that the Relevant Objectives are furthered as set out in the Modification Proposal(s).

-Where this is the case, the Workgroup Report has changed the status to indicate that the Relevant Objective is ‘impacted’.
-Where the Workgroup has differing views to that proposed in the Modification, the Workgroup Report captures a statement of the summary of the reasons why the Workgroup consider the impact to be different (positive or none or negative).

-Where supporting evidence is provided, this has been cross-referenced to the analysis of the impacts against the Relevant Objectives.
 This approach does not preclude Workgroup 0678 participants from providing additional views and evidence as part of the consultation process.

-National Grid advised the Workgroup that they would be issuing an amended Modification (v3) during the afternoon of Tuesday 05 March 2019.
-Workgroup participants noted that Proposers of Alternative Modifications should be given time to update their Alternative Modifications or not as they choose in order to be given fair and equal treatment.
+National Grid advised the Workgroup that they would be issuing an amended Modification (v3.0) during the afternoon of Tuesday 05 March 2019.
+Workgroup participants noted that Proposers of Alternative Modifications should be given time to update their Alternative Modifications or not as they choose, in order to be given fair and equal treatment.

 Workgroup participants highlighted their concerns relating to the late arrival of the amended 0678 Modification noting that it was due previously.
 Workgroup participants were mindful that they had a deadline for completion of the Workgroup Report by 5pm on Wednesday 06 March 2019.
 Therefore, Workgroup participants put forward the approach that the assessment of the Relevant Objectives would be done against all 0678 Modifications as received by Joint Office at 1pm 05 March 2019 and without sight of final Legal Text for Modification 0678 and its Alternatives.
 Workgroup participants noted especially the issue of mid-year changes as being significant, particularly around competition.